Encouraging RFP spam

 Cutting the commissions of third-party planners who are trying to help

 As has been widely reported, several major hotel chains have cut the commissions to meeting sourcing specialists.
 The head of MPI told me that these specialists need to adapt, just like travel agents did when airlines cut commissions.
-Yes and no. This seems different – where airlines moved fast with better technology and now many are rushing to embrace the latest in blockchain technologies, hotel companies seem to be sitting on their hands.
+Yes and no. This seems different – where airlines moved fast with better technology and now many are rushing to embrace the latest in blockchain technologies, hotel companies seem to be sitting on their hands and forcing planners to turn to third-parties for assistance.

 No loyalty points for attendees

 As an example, nowhere is there more potential for new and better technology than in the area of hotel loyalty programs.
-Yet, for convention-goers, hotel reward points are often not available for attendees (although they may have been offered to the planner themselves).
+Yet, for convention-goers, sometimes hotel reward points are not available for attendees (although they may have been offered to the planner themselves) and there is no practical way to exchange points among different programs.
 Associations have taken to threatening extra charges for booking outside the room block – this disincentive for convention-goers is the opposite of what an effective rewards program could do and in my view does nothing to solve the hotel booking problem everyone is so rightfully concerned with.

 At the most basic level, according to a 2015 report entitled “Developing Loyalty Programs for Convention Attendees: An Exploratory Study,” what attendees want included most often are “complimentary airport transportation, upgraded accommodations, guaranteed accommodations, and customized rewards tailored to individual needs.”